fnproject/fn/examples/tutorial/hello/go/README.md

 ## Create your Function

-1. Create an empty directory called `hello` and cd into it.
+1. Create an empty directory called `hello` and `cd` into it.
-1. Create a file for the Go function: `func.go`.
+1. Create a source file for your Go function: `func.go`.
 1. Add the following code to the file.

 ```go